 The first president of the Bank, Henry L. Champlin, was one of the most accomplished sea captains of his time.
 He was shipmaster and owner of the first London line of packets from New York, of which he was commander for many years, never losing a vessel.
 After retiring from seafaring, he continued as a successful ship owner and built a beautiful home on Champlin Square in Essex.

 One of the ships of Henry L. Champlin,

 the first president of Essex Savings Bank, flying his “Black X" flag

 Through the years, Essex Savings Bank has played a vital part in the lives of those in the communities we serve.
 We’ve taken pride in helping our customers build their homes, educate their children and create livelihoods that contribute to the prosperity of the Connecticut River Valley.

 Today Essex Savings Bank offers a full complement of financial products and services including business banking, trust and investment services.
 Through the years, we’ve never lost sight of our forefathers’ goal - a commitment to personal relationships.

 More than a century and a half has passed and we have never waivered from that promise.
 We continue our long heritage as a mutual savings bank, a non-public organization with a far-reaching vision for our customers and the communities we serve.
-Our Community Investment Program, which returns 10 percent of our net income to non-profits, is a testament to our commitment.
+Our Community Investment Program, which returns up to 10 percent of our net income to non-profits, is a testament to our commitment.

 We invite you to join us in our vision, explore our services and celebrate our history of partnership and progress.
 We appreciate those entrepreneurs who had the foresight to create a concept in banking that has withstood the test of time.
 We wish to thank our customers, directors, trustees, officers and employees who support our mission to continue to provide service and trust to our community.